AnshumanMaity/palindrome-birthday/README.md

-# Is your birthday pallindrome?
+# Is your birthday palindrome?

-A VanillaJS app to check whether your birthday is pallindrome or not.
+A VanillaJS app to check whether your birthday is palindrome or not.

 ## Tech Stack
 * HTML